rreusser/trains-and-trails/src/pages/de-laveaga-dimond-park-linkup/index.md

 ![Looking back from where I came, a line of hills, barely visible, fades away into the fog](de-laveaga-dimond-park-linkup-040.jpg)

-Looking backward to catch the best view of the De Laveaga Trail as the hills fade away into the fog.
+Looking across the valley to catch the best view of the De Laveaga Trail as the hills fade away into the fog.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="5.0" data-split></span>
 ## Sibley Volcanic Regional Preserve